Learn to do good, seek justice, rescue the oppressed, defend the orphan, plead for the widow. - Isaiah 1:17

 2023 CLIMATE BILLS

-• HB2601 Treasury Investment & Climate Protection Act (actively involved): Requires State Treasurer to exit from certain carbon-intensive investments and develop plan to protect state investments from risks related to climate change.
+• DID NOT PASS: HB2601 Treasury Climate Protection Act: Requires State Treasurer to exit from certain carbon-intensive investments and develop plan to protect state investments from risks related to climate change.

 View Climate Bills Archive